eastemblem/Second-Chance-ProofEngine-Sim/replit.md

 - **Subscription Plan Schema**: Database schema supports "one-time" subscription plans for Deal Room access, in addition to standard "basic", "premium", and "enterprise" recurring plans.
 - **Environment-Based Email Logo Configuration**: All email templates (payment success, investor matching, team notifications) dynamically use LOGO_URL from environment variables instead of hardcoded paths, with fallback to project assets when environment variable is not set.
 The EmailService automatically injects the LOGO_URL from process.env.LOGO_URL into all email templates using the {{LOGO_URL}} placeholder.
 - **Live Exchange Rate Integration**: Real-time USD to AED currency conversion using multiple fallback APIs (ExchangeRate-API, ExchangeRate.host, Fawaz Ahmed API) with 1-hour caching to reduce API calls.
 Replaces hardcoded 3.673 rate with live market rates, ensuring accurate pricing for UAE users.
 Features graceful fallback to cached/default rates if all APIs fail.
+- **Enhanced UI Currency Display**: Improved button layouts with price on separate lines for better readability.
+All dashboard sections (DocumentDownloads, ProofVault) now use consistent live currency pricing with proper formatting and comma separators for AED amounts.

 ### Feature Specifications
 - **Deal Room Access**: Provides qualified users (ProofScore >= 70) access to investor matching and premium features for a one-time fee.